NixOS/nix-pills/pills/14-override-design-pattern.md

 Functional languages are known for being able to compose functions.
 In particular, these languages gain expressivity from functions that manipulate an original value into a new value having the same structure.
 This allows us to compose multiple functions to perform the desired modifications.

 In Nix, we mostly talk about **functions** that accept inputs in order to return **derivations**.
 In our world, we want utility functions that are able to manipulate those structures.
-These utilities add some useful properties to the original value, and we\'d like to be able to apply more utilities on top of the result.
+These utilities add some useful properties to the original value, and we'd like to be able to apply more utilities on top of the result.

-For example, let\'s say we have an initial derivation `drv` and we want to transform it into a `drv` with debugging information and custom patches:
+For example, let's say we have an initial derivation `drv` and we want to transform it into a `drv` with debugging information and custom patches:

     debugVersion (applyPatches [ ./patch1.patch ./patch2.patch ] drv)